 The millions of people who visit Niagara Falls annually may not realize how far we have come.
-The Ramsar designation could celebrate this turnaround.
+The Ramsar designation celebrates this turnaround.

 The Ramsar Convention is an international treaty that promotes the sustainable use of the world’s wetlands.
 According to Ramsar, wetlands can include almost all water-based habitats, including rivers, but to be a Ramsar site they must meet certain ecological criteria, like sustaining endangered species, migratory birds, or rare ecosystems.
 The Niagara River meets nearly all of these criteria.

-So far, there are 36 designated Ramsar sites in the U.S. and 37 in Canada, but none that cross international borders – transboundary sites – like the Niagara River.
-The proposed designation would include river itself as well as protected greenspaces, like the Stella Niagara Preserve.
-It would not include private properties along the shore.
+With this designation, the Niagara River Corridor becomes the 40th Ramsar site in the United States, but it is the first that crosses international borders.
+The designation includes the river itself as well as protected greenspaces, like the Stella Niagara Preserve.
+It does not include private properties along the shore.

 Ramsar is voluntary and non-regulatory.
 The designation cannot be granted without permission of all landowners within the site, public or private, and does not impose new restrictions on land use or development.
 Instead, it celebrates the importance of the site, can attract outside funding for projects, and encourages better management of natural resources.

-The Land Conservancy is working with a team of steering committee members from the U.S. and Canada to promote the Niagara River Corridor as a Ramsar site.
+The Land Conservancy worked with a team of steering committee members from the U.S. and Canada to promote the Niagara River Corridor as a Ramsar site.

-The Land Conservancy is one six organizations on a “steering committee” leading the process that began in earnest in fall 2013.
-Land Conservancy staff is assisting with:
+The Land Conservancy was one of six organizations on a “steering committee” leading the process that began in earnest in fall 2013.
+Land Conservancy staff assisted with: